Historic military building in Bywater awarded $2 million for remodeling

-NEW ORLEANS (WGNO) — The former Naval Support Activity Complex (NSA) in the Bywater neighborhood is getting a $2 million dollar makeover.
+NEW ORLEANS (WGNO) — The former Naval Support Activity Complex in the Bywater neighborhood is getting a $2 million makeover.

 On Wednesday, Sept.
 27, New Orleans Mayor LaToya Cantrell held a press conference alongside city leaders to announce the building’s environmental remediation.

-Funded by the 2021 Infrastructure Investment and Jobs Act (IIJA), the Environmental Protection Agency’s Brownfields Cleanup Grant Program will focus on cleanup activities at sites for future development.
+Funded by the 2021 Infrastructure Investment and Jobs Act, the Environmental Protection Agency’s Brownfields Cleanup Grant Program will focus on cleanup activities at sites for future development.
 The program will also address site contamination such as petroleum, hazardous substances, pollutants or contaminants.

 “We are honored to be selected as a recipient of EPA’s Brownfields Cleanup Grant Program, which is a critical next step towards the renovation of this immense and derelict property.
 Once complete, this site will provide a resilient and sustainable source of power, as well as much needed affordable housing, commerce and job creation.
 My administration will continue to demonstrate our commitment to resolving our decades-long environmental issues and identifying sustainable solutions that are a win-win for our city and our residents and also in direct alignment with our federal infrastructure and climate action goals,” said Cantrell.